Coast Guard makes second rescue of Mississippi coast boaters in two days - NewsBreak

 The Coast Guard Sector in Mobile received a call around 4:27 a.m. from a concerned family friend stating two adults and two children aboard did not come home after their expected return time of 8 p.m near Biloxi Bay.

 The group was in a 19-foot red and white Mako skiff-style boat.
-The boaters’ truck and trailer was found unattended at the Lake Mars Pier in Ocean Springs early Tuesday morning.
+The boaters’ truck and trailer was found unattended at the Pass Christian Harbor early Tuesday morning.

-Military personnel launched two rescue boats from the Gulfport station and an aircraft from the Coast Guard Aviation Training Center in Mobile to search for the group.
+Military personnel launched two rescue boats from the Pascagoula station, one from the Gulfport station, Coast Guard Cutter Tiger Shark and an aircraft from the Coast Guard Aviation Training Center in Mobile to search for the group.

-Other crews from the Mississippi Department of Marine Resources, National Park Service and Jackson County Sheriff’s Department also searched for the boaters.
+Other crews from the Mississippi Department of Marine Resources (DMR), National Park Service and Jackson County Sheriff’s Department also searched for the boaters.

 The rescue came one day after three people were rescued from a sinking boat off the coast in Pascagoula.
 Coast Guard members found one boater in a life raft and two others standing on the bow of the boat after a distress alert called in around 8 a.m.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.